 Find your account number on a check

 Your account number will be on the bottom of a check.
-It’s the second set of numbers to the right of your nine-digit routing number and left of the ⑈ symbol.
+It’s the second set of numbers, between your nine-digit routing number and your check number.

 What is the account number on a check?